Pokeland-cz/Cobblemon-RunAndBunAPI/README.md

 }
 ```

-> You can find the `fileId` in the URL of the curseforge downlaod page for a specific version.
+> You can find the `fileId` in the URL of the curseforge download page for a specific version.